rajvanshipradeep15/tracardi-api/docs/installation/production/k8s/helm_082.md

-## Tracardi Helm Chart Installation Guide
+## Tracardi Helm Chart Installation Guide version 0.8.2

 This document provides comprehensive instructions for installing the commercial Tracardi application on a Kubernetes ( K8s) cluster using the Helm chart.